gneu77/rx-signals/docs/rp_state_effects_start.md

 :warning: Whenever state (root or derived) is used as input to an async result, the result must include the input!

+Remember the analogy of _immutable observed state_ being a recorded fact like a photo.
+If your job is to count the number of certain objects visible on photos arriving in your in-box, it's probably a good idea not to put only post-its with the result number into your out-box, but instead to write the result on the back of the corresponding photo and put it into the out-box.
+Back to MVU, the knowledge which input lead to a certain result, enables result-consumers to aggregate/derive-from different results with the same input-source.

 ### The need for global State Management

 So far, we considered local state.